propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.4 =
+* Allow changing of type of department control between select and radio
+* Tweaks to default search results CSS loaded

 = 1.0.3 =
 * Added new min/max bathrooms to list of selectable control in search form builder